JorisWijnen/suslist/README.md

 - Characters can be moved by drag and dropping them in each column.

 - Characters can be displayed as being dead by clicking on them once.
 This status is toggleable, so clicking once more will set them as alive again.

+- Characters can be dragged into the trashcan to remove them from the board.
+This is useful for the two colors that are not in the game.

 - The *Reset Board* button resets the board.